eric-sclafani/gram2vec/README.md

 You can also enable or disable select feature extractors by using the `config` parameter, which takes a dictionary of feature names mapped to 1 or 0 (1 = ON, 0 = OFF).

-By default, all are on **EXCEPT** for `mixed_bigrams`, which adds 1200 dimensions and slows the processing speed down considerably.
+By default, `all features are activated` **EXCEPT** for `mixed_bigrams`, which adds 1200 dimensions and slows the processing speed down considerably.
 I recommend leaving it off.
 Here's an example of what a configuration looks like:

 ```python
 config = {